Legal Editor on Community Care Inform

 Hours: Three days a week, to include one/two days a month in the office

 Contract term: Six months with a view to making it a permanent position.
 This is a new role and we will need to assess the success of it before making it permanent.

-- Identifying significant legal judgments of relevance to children’s social care practitioners and writing summaries of these that pull out the key points for social worker practice.
+- Identifying significant legal judgments of relevance to children’s or adult social care practitioners and writing summaries of these that pull out the key points for social worker practice.

-- Updating legislation content on Community Care Inform Children to take account of changes in primary legislation, regulations and statutory guidance.
+- Updating legislation content on Community Care Inform Children or Inform Adults to take account of changes in primary legislation, regulations and statutory guidance.

-- Checking all new content with legal elements produced for Community Care Inform Children - identifying and correcting any inaccuracies or omissions.
+- Checking all new content with legal elements produced for Community Care Inform Children or Inform Adults - identifying and correcting any inaccuracies or omissions.

-- Keeping legal content on Community Care Inform Children under review to ensure that it remains up-to-date and relevant to social workers in practice.
+- Keeping legal content on Community Care Inform Children or Inform Adults under review to ensure that it remains up-to-date and relevant to social workers in practice.

 - Producing legal guidance for social workers on Community Care Inform through written guides, podcasts, webinars, Community Care Live sessions or learning exercises.

 - Working with Community Care Inform’s long-standing legal consultant on the above tasks to ensure that the high quality of Inform’s legal content is maintained.